What is the Cat Flu? Diagnosis and Treatment

 One of the most important parts of taking care of your sick cat is nursing care at home.
 Due to the discomfort caused by the flu, your cat may stop eating and drinking.
 This can sometimes lead to dehydration which can be quite dangerous to kittens.
 Since cat flu can lead to the loss of sense of smell with a sore throat, choose some wet and strong-smelling foods for your cat.
 Some examples of the food you can give include pilchards, sardines, etc. Make sure you don’t overdo food, especially the kind of food which the cat isn’t accustomed to.
 If your cat cannot eat, it may need to be hospitalized for treatment.

 You also have to make sure your cat is having plenty of fluids as drinking will help loosen thick catarrhal secretions.
 Other than that, don’t forget to wipe away the discharges from the nose and eyes.
-Its recommended to use a mild solution of saltwater.
-You can make salt water by mixing a teaspoon of salt to a pint of water.
+It’s recommended using a mild solution of saltwater.
+You can make saltwater by mixing a teaspoon of salt to a pint of water.
 Make sure you are giving your kitten filtered water to drink.
 Steam inhalations may also help your cat to breathe more easily.

 Preventive Measures to Take